 Indigenous populations in present-day Mexico first domesticated corn around 10,000 years ago.
 Its long history there explains why it continues to be a staple food today.
 Nearly every typical Mexican dish revolves around corn in some way, and it is the main ingredient in maize tortillas, for example.
 With international trade, corn has been spread throughout the world and now makes up a major source of food in Africa, Europe, and the US.
 People boil and eat it whole, dry and pulverize it to make flour, and cook it in sweetened milk for dessert.
 It can be processed for other uses that include as ingredients in sweeteners (corn syrup), alcohol (whiskey), and cooking oil.
-Global calorie intake is 19.5% from corn.
+Globally, humans get 19.5% of their calorie intake from corn.

 Rice is the predominant source of nourisment each day for more than 1.6 billion people around the world, from Asia to Latin America to Africa.
 First domesticated in India and Southeast Asia, people have been growing it for thousands of years.
 Research shows that Japan first began consuming rice around 100 BC.
 During Portuguese trade expeditions, it was brought to South America.
 Rice requires a warm, humid climate for survival and flourishes in floodplains.
 China, Indonesia, and India are the biggest cultivators.
 Today, rice makes up 16.5% of global caloric intake